executors/executors/README.md

 ### Class `static_thread_pool`

-This class represents a statically sized thread pool as a common/basic resource type.
-This pool is capable of being grown by attaching threads to the pool but it will not change size in any automatic way.
-This pool provides an effectively unbounded input queue and as such calls to add tasks to a static_thread_pool's associated executors will not block on the input queue.
+`static_thread_pool` represents a statically-sized thread pool which may be explicitly grown via thread attachment.
+However, `static_thread_pool` does not automatically change size.

+`static_thread_pool` presents an effectively unbounded input queue and the execution functions of `static_thread_pool`'s associated executors do not block on this input queue.

-The `static_thread_pool` provides parallel execution agents and therefore situations which assume concurrent execution properties will not guarantee correctness.
+[*Note:* Because `static_thread_pool` provides parallel execution agents, situations which require concurrent execution properties are not guaranteed correctness. *--end note.*]

 ```
 class static_thread_pool